dtcenter/MET/met/docs/Users_Guide/grid-diag.rst

          [-v level]
          [-compress level]

+    NOTE: The "-data" option can be used once to read all fields from each input file or once for each field to be processed.

 grid_diag has required arguments and can accept several optional arguments.

 Required arguments for grid_diag
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. The **-data file_1 ... file_n | data_file_list** options specify the gridded data files or an ASCII file containing list of file names to be used.

+When **-data** is used once, all fields are read from each input file.
+When used multiple times, it must match the number of fields to be processed.

 2. The **-out** argument is the NetCDF output file.